P105 – Students and Income Tax

-You can claim these in field 364 of Schedule 1.
+You can claim these on line 364 of Schedule 1.

 Types of transit passes

-Passes for shorter duration periods: You can claim in field 364 of your Schedule 1 the cost of a pass that entitles you to unlimited travel for an uninterrupted period of at least five days, and you have purchased enough of these passes in the year so that you are entitled to unlimited travel for at least 20 days in any 28-day period.
+Passes for shorter duration periods – You can claim on line 364 of your Schedule 1 the cost of a pass that entitles you to unlimited travel for an uninterrupted period of at least five days, and you have purchased enough of these passes in the year so that you are entitled to unlimited travel for at least 20 days in any 28-day period.

-Passes for longer duration periods: The cost of a pass for a longer duration, such as a monthly pass, or annual pass which allows for unlimited travel within Canada on public transit during the year including local buses, streetcars, subways, commuter trains or buses, and local ferries, can also be claimed in field 364 of your Schedule 1.
+Passes for longer duration periods – The cost of a pass for a longer duration, such as a monthly pass, or annual pass which allows for unlimited travel within Canada on public transit during the year including local buses, streetcars, subways, commuter trains or buses, and local ferries, can also be claimed on line 364 of your Schedule 1.

 Reimbursement of an eligible expense – If you have been reimbursed for some or all of the cost of the pass, you cannot claim the entire expense.
 Only claim the part of the amount for which you have not been or will not be reimbursed, including subsidies.
 However, if you have included the cost in your income, for example an amount appearing on your T4 slip, then you can deduct the full cost on your return, provided you have not deducted it in some other area of the tax return.

-Receipts - Whether you are filing electronically or on paper, keep all of your documents in case we ask to see them at a later date.
+Receipts – If you are filing electronically or a paper return, keep all of your documents in case we ask to see them at a later date.

-If you received a loan under the Canada Student Loans Act, the Canada Student Financial Assistance Act, or similar provincial or territorial government laws for post-secondary education, only you can claim, in field 319 of your Schedule 1, the interest that you, or a person related to you, paid on that loan during 2012 or, starting from the oldest year first, the carry forward amounts from the last five years.
+If you received a loan under the Canada Student Loans Act, the Canada Student Financial Assistance Act, or similar provincial or territorial government laws for post-secondary education, only you can claim, on line 319 of your Schedule 1, the interest that you, or a person related to you, paid on that loan during 2013 or, starting from the oldest year first, the carry forward amounts from the last five years.